-The subsequent three (3) zones in Table 1 are zones where Boarding houses are "expressly permitted" or are "free entry zones" where Boarding houses are permitted and encouraged to develop.
-These zones are specifically "Office", "Transitional Office Zones", and "General Residential Zones" where; the main character of the area is that of fairly high intensity office usage; or "General Residential" areas where higher density residential activity occurs.
+Table 2 notes zones where Boarding houses are "expressly permitted" or are "free entry zones", in which the Msunduzi Single Land Use Scheme permits and encourages the development of Boarding Houses.
+These zones are specifically "Commercial and Mixed Use", as well as "General Residential", and "Educational", with special reference to "Student Village".
+"The main character of these areas is that of fairly high intensity mixed usage; or "General Residential" areas where higher density residential activity occurs.
 Such zones are characterised by blocks of flats or multiple residential units as opposed to the single dwellings of the "Special Residential" and "Limited Residential zones".
-However, norms and standards are invoked in all zones in order to ensure that higher intensity Boarding House usage does not degenerate into "slum lording" and residential conditions for occupants that is detrimental to their health, dignity, independence, the environment, social cohesion, progressive rights, universal accessibility, universal design, inclusion, and the amenity of the area.
+However, norms and standards are invoked in all zones to ensure that higher intensity Boarding House usage does not degenerate into "slum lording" and residential conditions for occupants that is detrimental to their health, dignity, independence, the environment, social cohesion, progressive rights, universal accessibility, universal design, inclusion, and the amenity of the area.